 Take pictures and video of #HOTLunch and share them on social media using the hashtag.
 Volunteering for #HOTLunch alone today?
 Selfies are cool in this situation.

-We’re working to set up a video platform to live stream #HOTLunch groups (more coming soon on that).
+In the future, we could potentially set up a video platform to live stream #HOTLunch groups.

 How to Participate in the Next #HOTLunch